Terms and Conditions

 - The entrepreneur has a sufficiently publicized complaints procedure and handles the complaint in accordance with this complaints procedure.

-- Complaints about the implementation of the agreement must be submitted fully and clearly described to the entrepreneur within a reasonable time after the consumer has discovered the defects.
+- Complaints about the execution of the agreement must be submitted fully and clearly described to the entrepreneur within a reasonable time after the consumer has discovered the defects.

 - Complaints submitted to the entrepreneur will be answered within a period of 14 days from the date of receipt.
 If a complaint requires a foreseeable longer processing time, the entrepreneur will answer within the period of 14 days with a notice of receipt and an indication when the consumer can provide a more detailed answer.

-- If the complaint cannot be resolved by mutual agreement within a reasonable period or within 3 months after the complaint has been submitted, a dispute will arise that is subject to the dispute settlement procedure.
+- If the complaint cannot be resolved in mutual consultation within a reasonable period or within 3 months after the submission of the complaint, a dispute arises that is subject to the dispute settlement procedure.

 Article 17 – Disputes

-- Agreements between the entrepreneur and the consumer to which these general terms and conditions apply are exclusively governed by Dutch law
+- Agreements between the entrepreneur and the consumer to which these general terms and conditions apply are exclusively subject to Dutch law

 - Disputes between the consumer and the entrepreneur about the conclusion or implementation of agreements with regard to products and services to be delivered or delivered by this entrepreneur, can, with due observance of the provisions below, be submitted by both the consumer and the entrepreneur to the Webshop Disputes Committee, PO Box 90600, 2509 LP in The Hague (sgc.nl).